Serene-Arc/bulk-downloader-for-reddit/README.md

 ## Installation

-You can use it either as a *Python script* or `bulk-downloader-for-reddit.exe` file.
+You can use it either as a `bulk-downloader-for-reddit.exe` executable file for Windows, as a Linux binary or as a *[Python script](#python-script)*.
+There is no MacOS executable, MacOS users must use the Python script option.

 ### Executables